"Isa kang Batang Nineties kung mayroon kang mga cassette tapes na produced ng Tone Def Records."

 The songs of our era are really different with the stuff written nowadays.
 Most of the pieces included here are patriotic in theme.
 The talents here are very good in terms of quality and musicality.
 No trashy song for the love of money as Wuds would take it in their song entitled “Radio Friendly”.

 The pop song, “Babaeng Sorbetes “, contributed by Orient Pearl is a classic remake of “Ice Cream Girl”.
 I forgot the name of the foreign band who originally sang it but it was their first big hit played over the defunct LA105.9 radio airwaves.
-“Panaginip” by Mariya’s Mistress is another translated version of a popular song.
-It is their rendition of “Dreams” by Fleetwood Mac.
+“Panaginip” by Mariya’s Mistress is another translated version of a popular song, “Dreams” by Fleetwood Mac.
 There was a moment in Pinoy Alternative when most of the bands were translating foreign songs.
 Tone Def released an album entitled “Pinipinoy” during those times.

 The funky blues from Anibughaw’s “Ballad for Mary Jane” would remind you of Kjwan while Gypsy Grind’s vocals on “Ermitanio” and “Kabanda” would remind you of their musical influence, Alanis Morisette.
 Our band, Demo From Mars, had several gigs with them and we’ve seen them do a lot of Alanis.
 In fact, she looks like her.